Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

     } %}
     An example of a combination <span class="noun" lang="ja-Latn">Hanafuda</span> card included with a packet of Murai Bros. cigarettes.
 Note that the clubs are printed in the “wrong” colour.

   <p>Using this printing equipment they were able to produce high-quality collectible cards to include with cigarettes, and by 1894, one of these offerings was a single <span class="noun" lang="ja-Latn">Hanafuda</span> card included with each packet of cigarettes sold.
 These tobacco cards often featured a design which combined Western playing cards with the <span class="noun" lang="ja-Latn">Hanafuda</span> pattern.
-In 1904, the Japanese government nationalized the manufacture of all tobacco products,{%fn%}<span class="noun" lang="ja-Latn">Kichibei</span> was compensated massively for being pushed out of the industry and later founded a bank, among many other enterprises.[@JapanInTheTaishoEra p.
-632]{%endfn%} and <span class="noun" lang="ja-Latn">Tōyō</span> Printing was sold along with the rest of the company.[@TarHeel p.
+In 1904, the Japanese government nationalized the manufacture of all tobacco products,[^fn1] and <span class="noun" lang="ja-Latn">Tōyō</span> Printing was sold along with the rest of the company.[@TarHeel p.
 362]</p>
 */}

+[^fn1]: <span class="noun" lang="ja-Latn">Kichibei</span> was compensated massively for being pushed out of the industry and later founded a bank, among many other enterprises.[@JapanInTheTaishoEra p.
+632]

 A too-brief summary of their later success: after WWII, <span class="noun" lang="jp-Latn">Nintendō</span> managed to survive a period of crushing taxation